Point72/csp/docs/wiki/api-references/Base-Nodes-API.md

 CSP comes with some basic constructs readily available and commonly used.
 The latest set of base nodes can be found in the `csp.baselib` module.

-All of the nodes noted here are imported directly into the csp namespace when importing csp.
+All of the nodes noted here are imported directly into the CSP namespace when importing CSP.

 These are all graph-time constructs.